Is willpower enough to keep your New Year’s resolutions?

 The willpower muscle

 In psychological research, willpower is often compared to a muscle.
 You can make this willpower-muscle stronger by training it, but you can overuse it as well.
 The overuse of the ‘willpower-muscle’ is known as willpower-exhaustion.
 The ability to exert self-control and resist all temptations demands much cognitive energy.
 This draws the brain into a mental state called cognitive fatigue.
-System 1 drives our behaviour, which makes it a lot harder to slow down the mind and make rational decisions.
+System 1 drives our behavior, which makes it a lot harder to slow down the mind and make rational decisions.
 Willpower exhaustion happens all the time and to everybody.
 It helps to keep your glucose level and energy level high.
 That is why it helps to take a break during Christmas shopping and have a cookie.

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.